 Wrapping Up Substrates

-So in conclusion, when it comes to choosing the right substrate for your bearded dragon, you will have several options to consider, typically categorized into either the “loose” or “non-particle” substrate categories.
+So in conclusion, when it comes to choosing the right substrate for your bearded dragon, you will have several options to consider, typically categorized into either the “loose particle” or “non-particle” substrate categories.

 Loose particle substrates are going to present several health hazards and hygiene concerns and as such, do not make as safe of substrates as non-particle or solid options.

-As such, myself and virtually any other bearded dragon owner is going to recommend you stick to non-particle based substrate options, with tile being the clear standout, followed closely by a good rubber shelf liner.
+As such, myself and virtually any other bearded dragon owner is going to recommend you stick to non-particle based substrate options.